xabblll/xabblll.github.io/solitude/_posts/2023-10-27-solitude-devlog0.md

 ### Entity and Components

-In first I was thinking about ECS, but I'm not sure where to use it.
+First I was thinking about ECS, but I'm not sure where to use it.
 Complex systems can be done as components, just like Particles, where instead of using 1000 game entities, you use 1 that handles 1000 particles.
 ECS maybe good for strategy, factory and other games with crazy amount of units and stuff, but for all else this architecture can be excessive and performance heavy.
 So for now I use most basic approach - Objects with Components.